 about a simple visual experience?
 Well, a thermostat can't have such

 a thing.
 So what simple experiences can a thermostat have?
 A

-thermostat is design to physically react to the temperature.
+thermostat is designed to physically react to the temperature.

 However, does it feel the temperature?
 (We can think of feels which

-are strongly dependent on sense organs or feels which are purely
+are either strongly dependent on sense organs or feels which are purely

 mental/experiential in nature.)
 Does a thermostat experience its

 innards working?
 That is, does it experience itself taking in

 information and then responding to that information?
 But what can

 that possibly mean?
 In order to experience itself taking in